Dual-stream attention-guided learning for weakly supervised whole slide image classification: Introduction

 \begin{itemize} \item We propose a novel weakly supervised classification framework, DSAGL, which integrates a dual-stream architecture with a teacher-student mechanism to jointly optimize instance-level discriminability and bag-level classification performance, addressing the limitations of conventional MIL methods in semantic modeling.

-\item We introduce an alternating training strategy to enhance semantic consistency, enabling collaborative optimization between the teacher and student branches, which significantly improves the model's robustness and generalization in complex lesion recognition scenarios.
+\item We introduce an alternating training strategy to enhance semantic consistency, enabling collaborative optimization between the teacher and student streams, which significantly improves the model's robustness and generalization in complex lesion recognition scenarios.

 \item A lightweight backbone VSSMamba for efficient long-range dependency modeling and a multi-scale attention module FASA for capturing discriminative patterns in sparse tumor regions.

 \end{itemize}

 The remainder of this paper is organized as follows: Section 2 reviews related work and highlights current limitations and challenges.
 Section 3 focuses on the proposed model architecture, detailing its design and key technical components.
 Section 4 presents experimental results on three datasets along with ablation studies.
 Section 5 discusses the strengths and limitations of the proposed approach.
 Finally, Section 6 concludes the paper and outlines potential directions for future research.